maalth/Pi-hole-TLS-using-Cloudflare-2024-Update/README.md

 This is not a fully detailed document as this is meant to be short.
 I can write a full document in another location by request.

 1. Configure a new LXC in Proxmox, there's plenty of instructions available.
 In a Proxmox LXC container, you're logged in as root by default.
 You can add an account, but you need to install sudo.
 The commands are listed assuming you're using the root account.
+I added the sudo for convenience for those who don't.

 2. Update the container